-The count of blackjack, craps and roulette revenue must be performed by the count team in compliance with the requirements set forth in the internal control minimum procedures established by the Division.
+The count of blackjack revenue must be performed by the count team. in compliance with the requirements set forth in the internal control minimum procedures established by the Division.
 The drop boxes must be individually emptied on the count room table.
-Each empty drop box must be viewed by at least one other member of the count team to confirm that it is empty.
+Each empty drop box must be viewed by at least one other member of the count team to confirm that it is empty. amend perm.
+03/02/01